 Nunavut is a world-class destination for expert sea kayaking.

 The venues are endless.
-With an experienced guide, from communities such as Igloolik, Kimmirut, Kugaaruk, Pond Inlet, Resolute and Sanikiluaq, you can explore rocky shorelines and fiords, view walrus and other marine mammals, touch an iceberg and take fantastic photographs while traversing arctic waters as the Inuit have done for thousands of years.
+With an experienced guide, from communities such as Igloolik, Kimmirut, Naujaat, Pangnirtung, Clyde River, Sanirajak and Pond Inlet, you can explore rocky shorelines and fiords, view walrus and other marine mammals, touch an iceberg and take fantastic photographs while traversing arctic waters as the Inuit have done for thousands of years.

 Outfitters will safely guide you to the floe edge in the late spring and early summer.